Kaelin03/Malaria-Detection-with-a-Deep-Convolutional-Neural-Network/LOG.md

 > Refactor DiagnosisSystem
 > * All configs are now handled directly by DiagnosisSystem

+> Classified ~ 2000 cells, 74 contained P. falciparum

-> Combine config files into one
+> Combined config files into one

+> Imported images into numpy array for training the CNN
+> * Some trainin images are less than 80x80 due to being on the edge of the main image
+> * Should they be ignored?
+> * Or padded with zeros?

 30/06/2017
 ----------